WESTERN AUSTRALIA SOUTHWEST 13 days

 • Depart Rottnest Island by ferry back to Fermantle and continue to Bunbury.

-• Stop at the Bunbury Discovery Centre - a dolphin interactive center with over 100 dolphins in the bay.
+• Stop at the Bunbury Discovery Centre - a dolphin center in the bay with over 100 dolphins, best seen in the morning.

 • Best time to visit is early-November to March.